 Every few years my family vacations in Florida for spring break and the first thing I do when I get there is head to the nearest grocery store for their yellow honey mangoes.
-Next to the sunshine and beautiful beaches, whipping up a huge batch of morning smoothies with plenty of honey mangoes is one of my favorite things to do when I get to Florida.
+Next to the sunshine and beautiful beaches, whipping up a huge batch of morning smoothies with plenty of honey mangoes is at the top of my vacation bucket list.

-These delicious mangoes are bright yellow with sweet, buttery meat that’s easy to slice.
-Honey mangoes are also the perfect fruit to use as edible decor by cutting slices of the flesh into adorable shapes using small cookie cutters.
-Check out my recipe for Energy Blast Breakfast Granola with Mango flowers, and give this recipe a try!
+Honey mangoes are bright yellow with a sweet, buttery meat that’s easy to slice.
+Honey mangoes is also the perfect fruit to use as edible decor by cutting slices of the flesh into attractive shapes using small cookie cutters.
+You can see an example of mango flowers in my recipe for Energy Blast Breakfast Granola with Mango flowers.

 Share this Post

 - 1/8 teaspoon stevia

 - Blend all ingredients on high until smooth.

 - Pour into favorite glass and enjoy!